How to Maintain a Neat and Tidy Mudroom All Year Round

 Your mudroom or entryway is a major drop zone where everyone in the family likely puts their stuff when they enter your house—and they expect it to be there to pick up when they leave again.
 From coats, rain boots and umbrellas to tennis rackets, lacrosse sticks and baseball gloves, your family’s frequently-used belongings need their own storage spot in your mudroom so everything is easy to find when you need it.

 But just because your mudroom has the necessary storage to hold everything your family needs to tackle work, school and sports day in and day out doesn’t mean it’s going to look perfect all year round.

-Here are a few tips to help you keep the space looking its best through each season.
+Here are a few tips to keep your mudroom space organized through each season.

 Assign spaces and do periodic sweeps

 If you’ve got kids, you know how difficult it is to keep anything neat and organized.
 What can help?
 Assigning each person a spot in your mudroom.
 Create a spot for each person in your mudroom to hang his or her coat and school bag, store a few pairs of shoes, keep any other sports or outdoor equipment, as well as odds and ends.
 A shelf, a hook or two and some cubbies or below-bench shoe storage should accomplish this task.
 All you need is a bit of wall space!

 Even if you’ve assigned spots for everyone to store their things, you may still need to conduct a weekly or bi-weekly mudroom sweep to remove things and place them in long-term storage.
 This might apply to jackets, coats, shoes and boots that are out of season, and sports equipment that’s no longer being used (off to the garage it can go!).